 2.7.
 Vectors and Matrices in MATLAB

-MATLAB (named for MATrix LABoratory) is designed to work with variables that actually contain multiple numeric values.
-This allows us to perform calculations on every value in the variable with just one expression.
-It also allows MATLAB programs to conveniently solve problems using linear algebra.
+MATLAB (name taken from MATrix LABoratory) is designed to work with variables that contain multiple numeric values.
+So we can perform calculations on every value in the variable with just one expression and conveniently perform linear algebra calculations.
 We will put off the linear algebra aspect for now and focus on vectorized equations that can do calculations on many values at once without the need to write a for loop.

 scalar